Skip to content

 Limit your total number of categories to six: three quantitative and three qualitative.
 Having more than six total categories tends to make the BIA interview go on too long and confuse the participants.

-The Most Common Mistakes People Make in Identifying Impact Areas
+The Three Most Common Mistakes People Make in Identifying Impact Areas

-In my experience, the three most common mistakes people make in identifying impact areas are:
+In my experience, the three most common BIA blunders people make in identifying impact areas are:

 1. Having too many BIA impact categories.